 - 1. Differentiate the prokaryotic and eukaryotic cell - 2.
 Understand the principle behind studying the cell morphology using various microscope - 3.
 Identify the structure and functions of each organelle in cell - 4.
 Recognise the mechanism behind the protein sorting and transport to their destinations like lysosome, mitochondria and chloroplast - 5.
 Maintenance of cytoskeleton structure and function of micro, macro and intermediary filaments - 6.
-Identify the proteins involved in cell cell interaction - 7.
 Enumerate the phases of cell cycle, events in cell division and mechanism of cell death